 If you love lamb, beef and other ‘big meats’, but aren’t a red wine enthusiast, our Grenache Rose is an excellent choice.
 It has the zippy acidity to cut through the fat and richness, backed by flavours of ripe berries, juicy orange citrus and wild strawberries leaving you with a full, fruity food wine.

-We’ve moved beyond just nice wine in a can, our awarding-winning canned wines have each been specially selected to showcase the best of their variety.
-They each have fantastic acidity meaning they will all pair beautifully with an after-dinner cheese and charcuterie board.
+Our awarding-winning canned wines have each been specially selected to showcase the best of their variety.
+They each have balanced acidity meaning they will all pair beautifully with Boxing Day cold cuts or a charcuterie board.
 Read more about our favourite canned wine and cheese pairings here.

 Of course the added benefit of canned wine is that each guest can have their own!
 So no matter how many people your Christmas dinner is catering for or who prefers white, red or rose, everyone can have their favourite.
 That’s one less squabble to worry about (you can save your energy for when somebody cracks out the boardgames).